 When you want a blueberry muffin for breakfast but don't need several dozen sitting on the counter, here's a great small batch recipe for you to try!
 This small batch blueberry muffins recipe makes 6 muffins for just pennies each.

-This recipe was made from an adaption to my Blueberry Buttermilk Muffins Recipe.
+This recipe was made from an adaption to my Old Fashioned Blueberry Muffins Recipe.
 While we don't use buttermilk, we do use a lot less ingredients and still get incredible results.

 - Simple ingredients.
-We only need some basic pantry staple ingredients to pull this recipe together like flour, sugar, and baking powder.
+We only need some basic and frugal pantry staple ingredients to pull this recipe together like flour, sugar, and baking powder.
 We also only need to use 1 egg.

 - Easy to come together.
 This recipe comes together easily with a whisk and a mixing bowl.
 No fancy equipment is needed.
 Perfect for beginner bakers, kid helpers, and a simplified routine.